zpangwin/linux-gaming-notes/risen2/README.md

 To remove the patch, you can either move/delete the files manually or run the uninstaller with wine.

-UPDATE:
+UPDATE 2021, Apr 5th:

+I have confirmed that Baltram on the [worldofplayers.de forums](https://forum.worldofplayers.de/forum/threads/1154440-release-Risen-2-Unofficial-Patch) is indeed the original author.
+He was kind enough to respond to my pm on that forum and give permission.
+His response included below:

+**Baltram**:

+> Hi,
+>
+> thanks for asking.
+I am okay with you redistributing the patch as long as you link to the original [release thread](https://forum.worldofplayers.de/forum/threads/1154440-release-Risen-2-Unofficial-Patch?p=19094558&viewfull=1#post19094558).
+You can find the (questionably organized) source code for my modding tools [on GitHub](https://github.com/Baltram/rmtools/tree/master/mimicry/source/MimicryApp), some of which are for Risen 2.
+As for the unofficial patch, I implemented a lot of the changes by incrementally editing the game's complied documents (particularly compiled_infos.bin) in a hex editor, so there is no human-readable source.
+I could dig up my old [work folder](http://baltr.de/t/Risen_2_Unofficial_Patch_Raw.7z) though, which has a little bit of documentation (in German).
+>
+>Good luck!

+---

 As far as I can tell, the mod itself does not contain any games assets (ignoring the 'uninstaller', I am showing the files themselves coming in at \~ 876 kB).
-I'm not entirely sure who the mod author is and "Mein Deutsche ist nicht gut".

-I *think* the primary (only?) author was someone who goes by Baltram on the [worldofplayers.de forums](https://forum.worldofplayers.de/forum/threads/1154440-release-Risen-2-Unofficial-Patch) but my German is not very good at all so I'm not sure if this is all his/her work or if it was a collaborative effort.

-While the [Risen 1 unofficial patch](https://forum.worldofplayers.de/forum/threads/978203-RELEASE-Risen-unofficial-patch) appears to provide both the source code and a ZIP-based archive, I could not find any such oepn-formats for Risen 2.

 According to a post [here](https://forum.worldofplayers.de/forum/threads/1154440-release-Risen-2-Unofficial-Patch/page3), Baltram replied in 2015 Mar - in response to someone asking if there will be any additional updates to the mod:

 > I am sorry but no, I don't plan to release a new version.
 I made this patch about 3 years ago.
 Now I am totally out of touch with Risen 2 modding and it would take me a lot of time to get into it again.
 (Besides, most of the bugs that still exist can't be fixed by editing the resource files.)

+I *might* decide to take a stab at updating the mod a bit myself but understand that I am not committing to that and *if* I do then it will depend entirely on a) if I have enough time and remain interested enough to do so and b) if I am able to figure out the technical details well enough to do the modding.

 That being the case and considering that this is a mod which does not contain any copyrighted game assets and that if one can't get the installer to run, it becomes practically impossible to extract on non-windows systems...
 I decided to provide extracted copies of the \*.p00 files I listed above in my repo and put them in an archive named `manual-patch-install.tar.xz` which should be easy enough for most linux users to extract.